-- The Dickinson course in Cuenca earns one course credit and the two Dickinson courses in Mendoza earn one and half course credits.
-The normal course load for semester students is 4.5 credits.
-The normal course load for all year students is 8.5 credits. - Only liberal arts classes will qualify for transfer credit. - Generally speaking, courses must have an equivalent at Dickinson.
+- Each Dickinson course in Málaga earns one course credit (equal to four (4) semester hours).
+The normal course load for semester students only is 4 credits.
+The normal course load for all year students is 8 credits. - Only liberal arts classes will qualify for transfer credit. - Generally speaking, courses must have an equivalent at Dickinson.
 Exceptions include classes that focus on the culture and/or history of the country in which the student is studying. - Transfer credit will not be awarded for coursework that duplicates what a student has already completed at Dickinson. - Courses especially organized for program students receive full credit as Dickinson courses and will be listed on the transcript with course titles and letter grades.
 The courses will be computed in the cumulative grade point average of Dickinson students. - To receive transfer credit, University courses must be completed with the equivalent of a "C" (2.00 on a 4.00 scale) or better.
 These courses will be listed on the transcript with course titles and credit earned.
 These courses will not be computed in the Dickinson grade point average.
-Courses taken at the Universidad Nacional de Cuyo are for general credit. - Must be taken for a grade; pass/fail courses are not allowed.
+Courses taken at the University of Málaga are for general credit.

 For non-Dickinson students: The Registrar's Office will automatically send an official transcript of work completed with grades and course titles to the home institution once grades have been posted.
 Transcripts are usually sent to your institution later in the semester following your return.
 Know your home institution's policy on transferring credits beforehand, as you may have to get pre-approval.
 Your institution's policy will govern whether the credit will be counted toward the GPA.
-You should focus on your interests and credit needs before arriving in Mendoza.
+You should focus on your interests and credit needs before arriving in Málaga.
 If you plan to take courses in a department other than your major, check the requirements with the respective department at your home institution before departure.
 However, please note that you may not know what the course descriptions are before the school year begins, so you may have to take care of this once you are abroad.

-PHYSICAL EDUCATION ACTIVITIES: Students who take formal instruction in physical education or play on an organized university team in Mendoza and have written proof of successful completion of the program may receive credit from the physical education department on the Dickinson campus.
+PHYSICAL EDUCATION ACTIVITIES: Students who take formal instruction in physical education or play on an organized university team in Málaga and have written proof of successful completion of the program may receive credit from the physical education department on the Dickinson campus.
 Official standards regarding credit from the physical education activities abroad are as follows: 1) the activity is currently offered; 2) the student secures the approval of the Dickinson Resident Director; 3) the student participates in an activity for a length of time equivalent to (or greater than) that of a similar activity at Dickinson (as a guideline, 20-22 hours of supervised instruction = 1 block); 4) the student chooses an activity which does not duplicate an physical education course already completed at Dickinson; and 5) the student's participation is documented by the instructor of the class or by the Dickinson Resident Director.
 Credit for self-paced activities will not be permitted.